NAPLAN Marking FAQ Page

 Q: I would like to withdraw from this marking project.
 How do I inform Pearson of my withdrawal?

-A: Please email: naplanmarking@pearson.com with your full name, shift and marking location.
+A: Please email: naplanmarking@pearson.com with your full name.
 It would be very helpful for us if you could also include a brief explanation of the reason for your withdrawal.

 Q: I no longer want to be contacted in the future for NAPLAN marking.
 How do I inform Pearson about this?